Managerialism: Economic

 Economically, managerialism is the application of managerial techniques in businesses.
 Managerialism in this regard has to do with the strategic approach of goal-setting.
 In order to achieve previously unimagined levels of accumulation and production, businesses within a capitalist economy needed a way of connecting their strategic plan of actions to desired implementations of those plans.
 Within an organization, the individuals at the top of the organizational hierarchy determine a mission or set of goals, which is then strategically analyzed by individuals lower on the hierarchy (managers) to devise local goals to carry out the overall mission.
 Put simply, the managerial standard is to receive goals from above and to create new goals for those below.

 There is a belief that in managerialism, organizations have more similarities than differences, and thus the performance of all organizations can be optimized by the application of generic management skills and theory.
 To a practitioner of managerialism, there is little difference in the skills required to run a college, an advertising agency or an oil rig.
 Experience and skills pertinent to an organization's core business are considered secondary.

 The term "managerialism" can be used disparagingly to describe organizations perceived to have a preponderance or excess of managerial techniques, solutions, rules and personnel, especially if these seem to run counter to the common sense of observers.
 It is said that the MBA degree is intended to provide generic skills to a new class of managers not wedded to a particular industry or professional sector.

 There have been mixed reviews on the efficacy of managerialism, explored extensively in university studies of the State.
 Some have accepted the flaws in the theory, building upon it and putting it forth as a valid theory of the State.
-Others have outright rejected such a proposition, responding that - regardless of the few similarities - such a system could not be successful on a political level.
+Others have outright rejected such a proposition, responding that – regardless of the few similarities – such a system could not be successful on a political level.

 The word "managerialism" can also be used pejoratively, as in the definition of a management caste.
 Robert R. Locke defines it accordingly as:

 "What occurs when a special group, called management, ensconces itself systemically in an organization and deprives owners and employees of their decision-making power (including the distribution of emolument), and justifies that takeover on the grounds of the managing group's education and exclusive possession of the codified bodies of knowledge and know-how necessary to the efficient running of the organization."

 New Managerialism

+For details on New Managerialism, see New public management.